csc-training/geocomputing_course/materials/moving_data.md

 :::{admonition} Possible trouble with file transfer between Windows and Linux
 :class: seealso, dropdown

-When you transfer text files from a Windows system to a Unix system (Mac, Linux, BSD, Solaris, etc.) this can cause problems.
+When you transfer text files from a Windows system to a Unix system (Mac, Linux etc.) this can cause problems.
 Windows encodes its files slightly different than Unix, and adds an extra character to every line.

 On a Unix system, every line in a file ends with a `\n`` (newline).
 On Windows, every line in a file ends with a \r\n (carriage return + newline).
 This causes problems sometimes.

-Though most modern programming languages and software handles this correctly, in some rare instances, you may run into an issue.
-The solution is to convert a file from Windows to Unix encoding with the `dos2unix`` command.
+Though most modern programming languages and software handles this correctly, in some instances, you may run into an issue.

 You can identify if a file has Windows line endings with `cat -A filename``.
 A file with Windows line endings will have ^M$ at the end of every line.
 A file with Unix line endings will have $ at the end of a line.

+The solution is to convert a file from Windows to Unix encoding.
+Many code editors have a setting for choosing the correct end-of-line (EOL) character.

+If the Windows style file is already in HPC, it can be fixed with the `dos2unix`` command.
 To convert the file, run `dos2unix filename`.
 Conversely, to convert back to Windows format, you can run `unix2dos filename`.

 From [HPC Carpentry](https://carpentries-incubator.github.io/hpc-intro/).